seancorfield/next-jdbc/doc/getting-started.md

 This means that `select-keys` can be used to create regular Clojure hash map from (a subset of) columns in the row, without realizing the row, and it will not implement `Datafiable` or `Navigable`.

 If you wish to create a Clojure hash map that supports that lazy navigation, you can call `next.jdbc.result-set/datafiable-row`, passing in the current row, a `connectable`, and an options hash map, just as you passed into `plan`.
-Compare the difference in output between these four expressions:
+Compare the difference in output between these four expressions (see below for a simpler way to do this):

 ```clojure
 ;; selects specific keys (as simple keywords):